luizgdsmdev/Javascript-studies/basics/booleans/intro.md

 ```

 #### Boolean storage and behavior
-Booleans are also stored directly in memory, but JavaScript automatically handles this for us, saving them as a **1-bit value** in the format:
+Booleans are also stored directly in memory, but JavaScript automatically handles this for us in the format:
 - 0 (``false``)
 - 1 (``true``)